messageformat/messageformat/README.md

 Outputs an AST defined by [parser.pegjs].

-The generated parser function takes two parameters, first the string to be parsed, and a second optional parameter `options`, an object containing arrays of keywords for `cardinal` and `ordinal` rules for the current locale – these are used to validate plural and selectordinal keys.
+The generated parser function takes two parameters, first the string to be parsed, and a second optional parameter `options`, an object.

+The options object contains arrays of keywords for `cardinal` and `ordinal` rules for the current locale – these are used to validate plural and selectordinal keys.
 If `options` or its fields are missing or set to false, the full set of valid [Unicode CLDR] keys is used:
 `'zero', 'one', 'two', 'few', 'many', 'other'`.
 To disable this check, pass in an empty array.

+The `options` object also supports a setting that makes the parser follow the ICU MessageFormat spec more closely: `strictFunctionParams`.

+By default, function parameters are split on commas and trimmed, so the parameters in `{x,fn,   a,   b   }` are parsed as `['a','b']`.
+Setting `strictFunctionParams` to true will result in a params array with a single element: `['   a,   b   ']`.

 [ICU MessageFormat]: https://messageformat.github.io/guide/
 [messageformat.js]: https://messageformat.github.io/